 Instructions

-- Refrigerate for at least an hour for flavors to meld.
+- Chill in refrigerator at least 1 hour to let flavors meld.

 Want to make a sauce to dip them in?
 It’s not necessary, but it’s good!
 This Spicy Apricot Dipping Sauce is a great compliment to the hush puppies PLUS it goes great on a ton of other things.
 Think hot dogs, corn dogs, chips, fries, whatever you want to dip!